dhakshna-moorthi/Godspeed/README.md

 # Godspeed
-An app to test once typing speed
+An app to test one's typing speed